GoogleChrome/web.dev/src/site/content/en/handbook/case-study-guidelines/index.md

 people who are most likely to read our case studies), we maximize the odds that people actually read and share the case study.

-## Find a compelling correlation {: #correlation }
+## Success metrics {: #metrics }

-A very effective approach for case study messaging is to highlight a correlation between the changes that the web developers made and a business metric improvement.
+A key part of case study messaging is to highlight a business metric improvement that was (ideally) [caused by or at least correlated to](#experimental-design) the web development changes.
 Examples:

 * [Clipchamp's video editor PWA installs see a 97% monthly growth](/clipchamp/)
 * [PWA users are 2.5x more likely to purchase Gravit Designer PRO](/gravit-designer/)